octref/p5-mediarecorder/README.md

 ### My workflow

-- Use [`MediaRecorder` API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) to generate webm video
+- Use [`MediaRecorder` API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) to generate webm video.
-- Use [Handbrake](https://handbrake.fr) to convert webm video into any video
+- Use [Handbrake](https://handbrake.fr) to convert webm video into any video.
-- Use [Gifski](https://gif.ski) to convert the videos to GIFs
+- Use [Gifski](https://gif.ski) to convert the videos to GIFs.

 ### The Code